DavidAbram/do-ssl/README.md

 4. Execute ``./issue.sh``.
 This will generate a certificate on a master server in ``/etc/letsencrypt/live/<first_domain>/`` for every 100 domains in ``domains.txt``.

-5. ``issue.sh`` will attempt to upload the certificates to remote servers (using the domain names as destination addresses).
-The certificates will be uploaded as ``/etc/certs/fullchain.pem`` and ``/etc/certs/privkey.pem``.
-Configure nginx (example provided) to consume the issued certificates.
+5. Configure nginx (example provided) to consume the issued certificates.

 ### Auto-renew SSL certificates